abderox/Algorand_Course/README.md

 # Stateful smart contract assignment
 In this assignment, you will be tasked to complete stateful smart contract for a game.
 When the contract is deployed, a monster with a fixed amount of health is created.
-Participating accounts can attack the monster for with a random amount damage.
+Participating accounts can attack the monster.
 The account that does the most damage gets rewarded with Algos.

 ## Stateful contract
 Complete the code in `assets\game_approval.py`.
 The smart contract should contain the following functions,